Major John Spencer Cavendish1

 Elizabeth Schaw was the daughter of Sir John Schaw.1 She married John Murray, 1st Earl of Annandale, son of Sir Charles Murray and Margaret Somerville.1

-Her married name became Murray.1 As a result of her marriage, Elizabeth Schaw was styled as Viscountess of Annand on 28 June 1622.
-As a result of her marriage, Elizabeth Schaw was styled as Countess of Annandale on 13 March 1625.
+Her married name became Murray.1 After her marriage, Elizabeth Schaw was styled as Viscountess of Annand on 28 June 1622.
+After her marriage, Elizabeth Schaw was styled as Countess of Annandale on 13 March 1625.

 Citations